AMERICAN CYANAMID CO

 What Are the Risks at the Site?

 A number of human health and ecological risk assessments have been conducted since the site was listed on the NPL.
 The human health risk assessments generally concluded that impoundments, soils and groundwater presented unacceptable cancer and noncancer human health risks to both current and potential future receptors.
 The ecological risk assessments concluded that the exposure of ecological receptors to sediment and surface water in the Raritan River and Cuckel’s Brook is unlikely to adversely affect the health and diversity of aquatic biota.
 It was also concluded that the risks associated with the exposure of ecological receptors to soils in the South and West areas is likely to be below levels of concern.
 An ecological risk assessment is currently in the process of being conducted for impoundments 13, 17 and 24 as part of the site-wide remedy implementation to determine whether their contents require relocation to the North Area in accordance with the implementation of the site-wide remedy.
-The site-wide remedy, which is currently in the design phase, will address unacceptable risks associated with site soils, groundwater and impoundment contents.
+The remedies selected for the sites will address unacceptable risks associated with site soils, groundwater and impoundment contents.

 An EPA Community Involvement Coordinator is also assigned to the site and is available to address specific community concerns as they arise.
 The EPA Community Involvement Coordinator for the American Cyanamid Superfund Site is Melissa Dimas, who can be reached at 212-637-3677 or email@example.com should you have any questions or concerns or wish to sign up to receive routine updates from EPA regarding the status of site